 Restoring Your Michigan Driver's License Following Revocation

-- Three drunk driving convictions within a ten year time period will result in your license being revoked for life; you may request a DAAD hearing either after one year or five years, depending on whether your license has been revoked within the prior seven years.
+- Three drunk driving convictions within a ten year time period will result in your license being revoked for life; you may request a appeal hearing either after one year or five years, depending on whether your license has been revoked within the prior seven years.

-- You will be subject to a hard five-year revocation if your driving record includes a revocation within the seven years prior to a current revocation; this means you cannot request a DAAD license restoration hearing for five years.
+- You will be subject to a hard five-year revocation if your driving record includes a revocation within the seven years prior to a current revocation; this means you cannot request a driver's license restoration hearing for five years.

 In order to have your license restored successfully, you will be required to submit to a urinalysis, or 10-panel drug test.
 This test will indicate if there are any drugs in your system, which may have taken the place of alcohol.